 Rain Check participants cannot replace any part of the public sidewalk in front of their homes through this program.
 In addition, the Rain Check program is not suitable for publicly-owned alleyways.

 When you remove concrete or asphalt that has been in place for a long time, it exposes the soil underneath.
-We recommend a follow-up treatment, but if you choose to leave the soil bare – be sure you know your soil is safe.
-Download our fact sheet for more information.
+Learn more about healthy gardening in urban soils here.

 Consultations with the installation contractor typically take a half hour to an hour.
 During the consultation, the contractor will discuss the work with you so that he or she can prepare a written cost estimate.